RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab05.md

 seed_text = raw_text[seed_start:seed_start+seq_length].lower()
 ```

-Replace any charcters not used in our training data with a blank space:
+Replace any characters not used in our training data with a blank space:

 ```
 for i, c in enumerate(seed_text):